griffio/griffio.github.io/_posts/2016-07-25-More-Kotlin-Loops.md

 ### [Kotlin for-loops](https://kotlinlang.org/docs/reference/control-flow.html#for-loops)

-Normally when encountering a new language the first point of interest is looking at the looping, repeating syntax - a common question is why Kotlin doesn’t support the traditional **for-loop** structure below:
+When encountering a new language the first point of interest is looking at the looping, repeating syntax.
+A common question is - Why doesn’t Kotlin support the traditional **for-loop** structure that we know already?

 ``` java
 for (int i=0; i<100; i++) {